 - Start by drawing two lines, perpendicular to each other, in the center of a piece of paper (best to use cover stock).

-- Sharpen the compass’ lead and set the compass to 1.59”
+- Sharpen the compass’s lead and set the compass to 1.59”

 - Place the compass point at the intersection of the two lines and scribe a circle around them.

-- Reset the compass to 0.25” (this might require a rather small compass)
+- Reset the compass to 0.25” (this might require a relatively small compass)

-- Pick a point on the circumference of the circle and set the compass point on it.
-Then scribe a circle around that point.
+- Pick a point on the circle’s circumference and set the compass point.
+Then, scribe a circle around that point.

 - Move the compass so that the lead of the compass is at the intersection of the large circle and the small one that has just been drawn.
 Then set the compass point on the 3.18” circle, wherever it naturally falls.